 Five tips: how to write clear web copy

-A lot of web copy is unclear and needlessly complicated.
-Many companies seem to think that if they use sophisticated language in their web copy and throw jargon around, it will make them seem authoritative.
+A lot of web copy out there is unclear and needlessly complicated.
+Many companies seem to think that if they use sophisticated language and throw jargon around, it will make them seem authoritative.

 But it won’t.

 It can actually damage your sales, because it doesn’t tell your visitors why they should choose your products or services.

 Here are five ways to make your web copy clear and engaging.

 If someone is on your website, this is probably because you offer a specific product or service they’re looking for.
 So tell them what you offer as soon as possible.

 Do it at the start – not at the end of the copy, because many will give up before they even get there.

 You need to give visitors a reason to stay on your page.

 “Of course it does.
 It’s smart – I used a thesaurus.”